anthonynguyen194/AyumiLoveScraper/README.md

 # AyumiLoveScraper
+## Description
-A python script used to scrape game builds from http://ayumilove.net/ and store them into separate text files.
+A python script used to scrape game builds from http://ayumilove.net/ and store them into separate formatted text files.